 Do you need an alternative cooking source that is inexpensive, quick to put up, relatively mobile, and easy to use that is more than a small rocket stove?
-Today, one of my friend, Bunny Wickham, is guest posting on the blog, sharing her story of how she and her husband built a concrete brick rocket stove one afternoon.
+Today, one of my friends, Bunny Wickham, is guest posting on the blog, sharing her story of how she and her husband built a concrete brick rocket stove one afternoon.
 A useful piece of equipment that will save you a lot.
 It is easy to make.
 This DIY stove is convenient to use.
 As you read through the article, you will see its details on how to make it.
 Make sure to make one for yourself.
 I assure you, it’s worth it!

-MY DIY ROCKET STOVE EXPERIMENT
+DIY ROCKET STOVE PLANS – EXPERIMENT

-- I am mom of 4, married 25 years.
+- I am a mom of 4, married for 25 years.

-- I have a back ground in Emergency Management and a passion for preparedness.
+- I have a background in Emergency Management and a passion for preparedness.

 - I am a founding member of our county’s CERT program (Community Emergency Response Team)

-- I embrace the homesteading/back to basics movement.
+- I embrace the homesteading/back-to-basics movement.

 - …I have yet to try bread on the rocket stove though.
 I have seen an oven component to the rocket stove…maybe that should be my next project!?!

 From Jane: This is definitely a project you can do with your family in less than two hours.
 We have a small portable rocket stove that is great for going on the road (and now we love this Solo Stove even more!), but this is one we want to have in our skills pantry to be able to put together in a heartbeat in a localized emergency or just to have fun with camping in the backyard.
-It would even be something we’d consider taking with us if we were camping for a weekend.
-It would just line the bottom of our trunk since it is not a permanent structure, and we could build it wherever we needed it.
-Be sure to watch the video below to see one in action!
+Check out our camping recipes as well for your best time experience and convenience!
+We also have the best emergency foods to keep and noted during your camping.
+Also, create an emergency kit in your car for safety and emergency purposes.